vbalas/learning/README.md

 ## Javascript

 ## Microservices
-Sample text change made in `hotfix-10 and master`
+Sample text change made in `the latest and greatest - master`